fourteatoo/clj-evohome/README.md

 like "Home" or "Office", while zones will have names like "Kitchen", "Bedroom", "Kids", "Living room", etc.

-The low-level API requires you to use the IDs, while there is an higher-level layer that allows you to use paths, to identify your devices.
-That is `["Home" "Kitchen"]` rather than the zone ID `"162534"`.

 Temperature control systems have user-defined modes.
 Those are always referenced by name; names such as `:day-off`, `:away`, `:auto`, etc.
 The function `api/set-system-mode` works on a specific control system, not on the entire location it belongs to.
-The function `capi/set-location-mode` applies the mode to all the systems belonging to the same location, provided the mode is supported by all the systems within.